uber/cadence/bench/README.md

 ```

 ### Cancellation
-The load tests the StartWorkflowExecution and CancelWorkflowExecution API, and validates the number of cancelled workflows and if there's any open workflow.
+The load tests the StartWorkflowExecution and CancelWorkflowExecution sync API, and validates the number of cancelled workflows and if there's any open workflow.

 Sample configuration can be found in `config/bench/cancellation.json` and it can be started with
 ```